2025-26 Academic Catalog

 Communication-Theatre-Teaching Major

 The Communication-Theatre-Teaching major requires a minimum of 121 total hours to graduate.
-This total includes UNIFI/General Education requirements, the Professional Education Requirements, and the following specified major requirements to complete the minimum of 121 hours.
+This total includes UNIFI/General Education requirements, the Professional Experiences requirements, Educator Essentials requirements, and the following specified major requirements, to complete the minimum of 120 hours.

 The teaching major in communication and theatre is offered jointly by the Department of Communication and Media and Department of Theatre.